Epicurius/Doom-Not-Doom/README.md

 ##### AI

 Entities have 4 states IDLE, MOVE, ATTACK and DEATH, static entities use only IDLE.<br>
-Alive/non static entities have a detection radius and a view cone, if their line of sight collides<br>
+Alive/non-static entities have a detection radius and a view cone, if their line of sight collides<br>
 with the player they will get the state MOVE and try to get into their attack range.<br>
 When the entity is inside their attack range they will get the state ATTACK and start attacking the player.<br>
 If the entities health drops below 1 the state will be set to DEATH and when all the death frames have been played the entity is removed.